TwentyFourMinutes/Venflow/docs/docfx/index.md

 ```
 compositeScore = Σ((meanTime / lowestMeanTimeOfGroup - 1) + (allocation / lowestAllocationOfGroup - 1) / 10)
 ```
 A group is considered as a list of benchmark entries which are inside the same file and have the same \*count and target framework.
 Now as some ORM's don't have any benchmarks entries for specific benchmark groups it will take instead take the _lowest_ mean and the _lowest_  allocation from this group.
-The source code of the calculation can be found [here](./src/Venflow/Venflow.Score).
+The source code of the calculation can be found [here](../../src/Venflow/Venflow.Score).

-#### Disclaimer
+#### Disclaimerd

 The benchmarks themselves or even the calculation of the composite numbers may not be right and contain bugs.
 Therefor consider these results with a grain of salt.
 If you find any bugs inside the calculations or in the benchmarks please create an issue and I'll try to fix it ASAP.